Contents

-- General
+- Introduction

-- Procedures
+- Procedure

 1. Submitting your application

-Informing relevant parties
+Informing interested parties

-- the adoptive parents of a person who wants to have their adoption reversed.
+- the adoptive parents of a person who wishes to reverse their adoption

 2. Hearing